How has Corsair Gaming posted such impressive pre-IPO numbers? – TechCrunch

 After the last few weeks of IPOs, you’d be forgiven if you missed Corsair Gaming’s own public offering.

 The company is not our usual fare.
-Here at TechCrunch, we care a lot of about startups, usually technology startups, which often collect capital from private sources on their way to either the bin, an IPO, or a buyout.
+Here at TechCrunch, we care a lot of about startups, usually technology startups, which often collect capital from private sources on their way to either the bin, an IPO or a buyout.

 Corsair is some of those things.
 It is a private company that builds technology products and it has raised some money while private.
 But from there it’s a slim list.
 The company was founded in 1994, making it more a mature business than a startup.
 And it sold a majority of itself to a private equity group in 2017, valued at $525 million at the time.